-Enrollment in the Automotive Technology program will be based on established enrollment criteria as explained in Chapter 5 of the SIUC Undergraduate Catalog under Automotive Technology.
-Individuals with an A.A.S. in automotive technology may complete this degree in a minimum of two additional years (60 semester hours) under the Capstone Option.
-The Capstone Option is available to qualified A.A.S. graduates entering the bachelor's degree program, as explained in the current SIUC undergraduate catalog.
-Individuals with an associate in arts degree or associate in science degree may be admitted but would be required to follow a slightly different program of study.
+Enrollment in the Automotive Technology program is based upon established enrollment criteria as explained in Chapter 5 of the SIUC Undergraduate Catalog under Automotive Technology.
+The program welcomes students with A.A.S. degrees in Automotive Technology from regionally accredited colleges.
+These students may qualify for the Capstone Option, as discussed in Chapter 3 of the SIUC Undergraduate Catalog, which enables the student to graduate after completing 60 credit hours of approved courses.
+Individuals with an Associate in Arts degree or Associate in Science degree may be admitted, but would be required to follow a slightly different program of study.

-SIUC's automotive technology program is master certified and meets the rigid standards of the National Institute for Automotive Service Excellence (ASE) and was named Number One Automotive Technology Program in the Nation for 1991, 1999, and 2005 by the Association of Automotive Manufacturers and the Association of Career and Technical Education.
+SIUC's Automotive Technology program is master certified and meets the rigid standards of the National Institute for Automotive Service Excellence (ASE) and was named Number One Automotive Technology Program in the Nation for 1991, 1999, and 2005 by the Association of Automotive Manufacturers and the Association of Career and Technical Education.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siu.edu/eval/catalog.htm.
+For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.